pachyderm/docs/content/2.3.x/deploy-manage/deploy/on-premises.md

 An object store is used by Pachyderm's `pachd` for storing all your data.
 The object store you use must be accessible via a low-latency, high-bandwidth connection.

-!!!
-Note
+{{% notice note %}}
-    For an on-premises deployment,
-    it is not advisable to use a cloud-based storage mechanism.
+For an on-premises deployment, it is not advisable to use a cloud-based storage mechanism.
 Do not deploy an on-premises Pachyderm cluster against cloud-based object stores (such as S3, GCS, Azure Blob Storage).

 You will, however, **access your Object Store using the S3 protocol**.
+{{% /notice %}}

 Storage providers like [MinIO](https://min.io) (the most common and officially supported option), [EMC's ECS](https://www.delltechnologies.com/en-us/storage/ecs/index.htm), [Ceph](https://ceph.io/en/), or [SwiftStack](https://www.swiftstack.com/) provide S3-compatible access to enterprise storage for on-premises deployment.